Follow Consistent Sales Forecasting Methods to Avoid Making Bad Decisions.

 How Sales Forecasting Is Done (Hint: It’s Not Easy)

 Unfortunately, B2B sales forecasting isn’t a walk in the park.
-Most companies don’t have the enormous sales volumes needed for statistical forecasting techniques.
+Most companies don’t have the enormous sales volumes needed for statistical sales forecasting models.

-Because of this, they choose one of two options: forecast categories and the weighted pipeline.
+Because of this, they choose one of two sales forecast methods: forecast categories and the weighted pipeline.

 There are many drawbacks associated with both techniques, including closing dates and judgmental amounts.